GBouffard/airline_report_maker/README.md

 What I learnt from this exercise
 ----
 This is the first time I'm doing a project dealing with external files.
-I had to find new build-in methods to make the program works, which is great for my learning curve.
+I had to find new build-in methods for the program to work, which is great for my learning curve.